python-can-define-radio/python-course/classroom_activities/Ch03_Misc_examples/python_challenges.md

 ## First ![python.png](https://github.com/python-can-define-radio/python-course/blob/main/resources/misc/python.png?raw=true)   Challenge the `in` keyword

-1. Create a python program that will check a string to see if a specific pattern (another string) is included in the larger string.
+1. Create a python function that:
+   - Checks a string to see if a specific pattern (another string) is included in the larger string.
    - Do not use the `in` keyword unless it is part of a for loop.
    - Do not use the `.contains()` method.
    - It should return a boolean value.